Retaining our humanity in an AI-driven world.

 Our Mission

-Our mission is to inspire change makers and young leaders globally to show others how to break free of digital dependencies and addictions and restore humanity back into the heart of how we speak, write and live.
+Our mission is to support parents, educators and change makers to help free children of digital dependencies and addictions and restore human abiities as the pinnacle of achievement within compassionate and supportive communities.

-We do this by speaking out publicly and building a community of parents, educators and corporate supporters.
-We require governments to develop strict regulations that provide safe spaces for children’s digital wellbeing that protect them equally well, if not better, than in the real world.
+We do this by sharing information and resources to build a community of parents, educators and corporate supporters.
+We require governments to develop regulations that define zero harm product assurance and effective legislation.
 We require governments and businesses to elevate the needs of people ahead of technology.

 Our Values